Skip to content

 HTML Structure (index.html)

-Configure the <canvas> element where the rendering result will be displayed.
+Configure the <canvas> element where the rendering output will be displayed.

 html